emora-chat/emora_stdm/docs/NoviceTutorial.md

-# Emora STDM for Novices or People with No Time
+# Emora STDM for Novices (or people short on time)

 This is a placeholder.